sage-code/maj/words.md

 # Classification of words

-In Maj a word have a root and a final vocal or consonant called "coda".
+In Maj a word have a root.
+To this root you can add a prefix and a suffix.

-**classes*

-Most words are bi-syllabic, some words are bi-syllabic and some are tree-syllabic.
+After prefix you use a dash `-` to connect with the root.
+After root you can use apostrophe to connect with a suffix.

+**word role*

+A word can have a specialized role in a sentence.

-* Nouns are finalized with "a" or "e" or consonant
+* Nouns are finalized with {"a","o","e"} or consonant
-* Adjectives are finalized with "o"
+* Adjectives are finalized with suffix "sa"
-* Verbs are finalized in "u" + suffix "re", "fu", "pa", "so"
+* Verbs are finalized with suffix "re", "fu", "pa", "so"
 * Adverbs are finalized with a consonant
 * Prepositions are just monosyllabic, and do not have coda.